skrey/yellow-extensions/features/core/README.md

 ## How to hide a page

 Set `Status: unlisted` in the [settings](#settings) at the top of a page.
 The page is no longer visible in navigation and search results.
-You can choose between different status values, to control who can see and access a page.
+You can choose between different [page status values](#settings-status), to control who can see and access a page.

 ## How to redirect a page